nodeset-org/constellation/README.md

    - Develop and update smart contracts
    - Ensure security and efficiency of the code
    - Implement new features and upgrades
+   - May set a new Admin
+   - May set a new Oracle provider
+   - Assumed to be a service provider for the Treasurer

 **Liquid Stakers (Depositors)**
    - Exchange their ETH and RPL for liquid staking tokens
    - These LSTs earn staking rewards from ETH and RPL

 **Oracle Providers**
    - Provide accurate and reliable external data to the protocol
    - Ensure timely updates of the data feeds

+**Treasurer**
+   - Receives protocol-wide fees
+   - May set a new Treasurer
+   - Responsible for using the protocol-wide income to grow the protocol and its ecosystem
+   - The "protocol owner"